apjanke/octave-tablicious/doc-project/Developer-Notes.md

 # Code Style and Principles

 * Standard [GNU Octave code style](https://wiki.octave.org/Octave_style_guide)
-* Use reallyLongDescriptiveNames for non-Matlab-or-Octave standard functions you are adding, to reduce chance of name collisions.
+* In general, use reallyLongDescriptiveNames for non-standard-Matlab-or-Octave functions you are adding, to reduce chance of name collisions.

 # Release Checklist